mbartelsm/conlang-link-list/README.md

 ### Analysis tools

--**[The Frequentizer](http://akana.conlang.org/tools/frequentizer.html)**.
+- **[The Frequentizer](http://akana.conlang.org/tools/frequentizer.html)**.
 "This is a Javascript tool for analyzing phoneme frequencies in a language".

 ## Research